foo4u/spring-mvc-cache-control/README.md

 ### Annotate Your Controllers

-Use the `@CacheControl` annoation on either (or both) type level `@Controller`s or method level `@RequestMapping`s.
-The handler interceptor will read the annotations and generate HTTP/1.1 complaint cache-control headers.
+Use the `@CacheControl` annotation on either (or both) type level `@Controller`s or method level `@RequestMapping`s.
+The handler interceptor will read the annotations and generate HTTP/1.1 compliant cache-control headers.
 For example:

 ```
 @Controller